system76/tech-docs/src/models/thelio-astra-a1-n1/ubuntu-24.04.md

 ## Desktop environment install

 - The system will boot to a terminal login prompt.
 Log in with `system76` as the username and `system76` as the password.
+    - You may need to log in with the BMC serial console if the physical display does not show a prompt.
 - Upgrade the system with the following commands:
 ```
-sudo apt-get update
+sudo apt update
-sudo apt-get dist-upgrade
+sudo apt full-upgrade
 ```
 - Install the NVIDIA driver with the following command:
 ```
-sudo apt-get install nvidia-driver-550
+sudo apt install nvidia-driver-550
 ```
 - Install the default Ubuntu desktop environment with the following command.
 This will download a lot of packages and take a while to install:
 ```
-sudo apt-get install ubuntu-desktop
+sudo apt install ubuntu-desktop
 ```
 - At this point, NetworkManager will be installed alongside systemd-networkd.
 This will cause boot delays as they both wait for network completion.
 The following steps will disable systemd-networkd in favor of NetworkManager, which has better integration with the Ubuntu desktop.
 These instructions were adapted from https://cloudspinx.com/disable-systemd-networkd-on-ubuntu-linux/.
     - Disable and mask systemd-networkd services with the following commands:
 ```
 sudo systemctl disable systemd-networkd.service systemd-networkd.socket
 sudo systemctl mask systemd-networkd.service systemd-networkd.socket
 ```
     - Edit the netplan configuration with `sudo nano /etc/netplan/50-cloud-init.yaml` and replace all the contents with the following:
 ```
 network:
   version: 2
   renderer: NetworkManager
 ```
     - Regenerate netplan configuration by running the following command:
 ```
 sudo netplan generate
 ```
 - Reboot by running `sudo reboot`.
 - You should see a login screen, where you can log in to the `System76` user with the password `system76`.
+    - If you don't see a login screen, try a different display connection type (e.g. DisplayPort instead of HDMI) and/or a different display.
 - After logging in, initial setup will appear.
 Click on `Next` to continue.
 - On the `Ubuntu Pro` page, select `Skip for now`.
 Click on `Next` to continue.
 - On the `Help improve Ubuntu` page, select `No, don't share system data`.
 Click on `Next` to continue.
 - On the `Ready to go` page, click on `Finish`.
 - Additional ethernet connections will repeatedly fail to connect.
-Open `nm-connnection-editor` to remove them.
+Run `nm-connnection-editor` to open the connection manager and remove them.

 ## System76 driver install